 Represented Australia in distance freestyle events at the 1988 Olympics and the 1986 Commonwealth Games, where he won the 1,500m gold medal.
 He also won two bronze medals at the 1987 Pan Pacific Championships.

-After making his debut for Queensland in 1989, Wilson was selected to tour with the Wallabies to Canada and France.
-He played in Bledisloe Cup series wins in 1992, 94, 98, 99 and 2000, including the 1999 win as captain.
-A 1999 World Cup win was followed by Australia’s first ever Tri Nations series win in 2000, after which he retired from Test rugby.
+After making his debut for Queensland in 1989, David Wilson was selected to tour with the Wallabies to Canada and France.
+Wilson played in the Bledisloe Cup series wins in 1992, 94, 98, 99 and 2000, including the 1999 win as Captain.
+A 1999 World Cup win was followed by Australia’s first ever Tri-Nations series win in 2000, after which he retired from Test Rugby.
 Wilson then moved to the UK to play for the London Harlequins in the Zurich Premiership.
-A serious knee injury ended his playing career at the age of 35.
+A serious knee injury ended his playing career at the age of 35. #yourplaceinhistory #igs

 Rodney Zuyderwyk 1985-1988